takenet/blip-docs/source/includes/en/content-types/select.md

 Note:

 //NOTE:
-//Value field is optional, if informed your value will be sent to the chatbot when the user choice the option.
+//Value field is optional.
+If informed, your value will be sent to the chatbot when the user chooses the option.
-//If Value field is not provided, will must provide one of the fields: Order or Text.
+//If Value field is not provided, one of the following fields must be provided: Order or Text.
 The Order field will be used only if Value and Text is not provided.
 //
 //Limitations:
-//Facebook Messenger: Limite of 3 options, in other case your message will not be delivered.
+//Facebook Messenger: Limit of 3 options.
+Otherwise, your message will not be delivered.
-//If is nedded to send more than 3 options is necessary send multiple messages.
+//If sending more than 3 options is necessary, divide them into multiple messages.
 //Tangram SMS: The Value field will be ignored.
 Only the Order field will be sent if the option be selected.
 ```